Emergency Medical Responder - Accelerated

 Upon successful completion of the EMR course students will receive:

-- After September 1, 2019 a JIBC EMR certificate and a Red Cross BLS card/certificate (valid 3 years).
+- JIBC EMR certificate and a Canadian Red Cross BLS card/certificate (valid 3 years).

-Students are given an opportunity to do one (1) retest for their either their final written, medical scenario and/or trauma scenario) should they be unsuccessful in their final exams.
+Students are given an opportunity to do one (1) retest for either their final written, medical scenario and/or trauma scenario) should they be unsuccessful in their final exams.
 Retests will be scheduled within 2 - 3 business days after the class ends.
-Failure to complete this requirement within the time frame allocated by the instructor will result in a ‘FAIL’ grade.
+Failure to complete this requirement within 60-days after the course end date will result in a ‘FAIL’ grade.

 Students must have and be able to provide proof of at least one of the following requirements.